chipsalliance/Caliptra/doc/Caliptra.md

 * Caliptra firmware's signed MIN\_SVN value: 2
 * Caliptra's firmware anti-rollback fuse bank counter value: 2

-Upon validating firmware version 4.4, the Caliptra RTM notes that that firmware's signed MIN\_SVN value is 2, and increments its internal fuse bank counter to match.
+Upon validating firmware version 4.4, Caliptra notes that that firmware's signed MIN\_SVN value is 2, and increments its internal fuse bank counter to match.
 After a chip receives firmware version 4.4, it is no longer able to roll back to version 4.2.
 However, it *will* continue to be able to roll back to version 4.3.

 ## Physical attack countermeasures

-A Caliptra RTM shall implement countermeasures designed to deter both glitching (also referred to fault-injection (FI)) and side-channel attacks (simple power analysis (SPA) and differential power analysis (DPA)).
+Caliptra shall implement countermeasures designed to deter both glitching (also referred to fault-injection (FI)) and side-channel attacks (simple power analysis (SPA) and differential power analysis (DPA)).

 The Caliptra threat model guides the priority of which physical countermeasures are based on a specific physical implementation.